-Short-barrel firearm is defined by Texas Penal Code 46.01 as a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.
+Short-barrel firearm is defined by Penal Code 46.01 as a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.

-Terroristic threat is defined by Texas Penal Code 22.07 as a threat of violence to any person or property with intent to:
+Terroristic threat is defined by Penal Code 22.07 as a threat of violence to any person or property with intent to:

 - 1. Cause a reaction of any type by an official or volunteer agency organized to deal with emergencies; - 2.
-Place any person in fear of imminent serious bodily injury; - 3.
-Prevent or interrupt the occupation or use of a building; room, place of assembly, or place to which the public has access; place of employment or occupation; aircraft, automobile, or other form of conveyance; or other public place; - 4.
+Place any person in fear of imminent serious bodily injury; - Prevent or interrupt the occupation or use of a building; room, place of assembly, or place to which the public has access; place of employment or occupation; aircraft, automobile, or other form of conveyance; or other public place; - 4.
 Cause impairment or interruption of public communications; public transportation; public water, gas, or power supply; or other public service; - 5.
 Place the public or a substantial group of the public in fear of serious bodily injury; or - 6.
 Influence the conduct or activities of a branch or agency of the federal government, the state, or a political subdivision of the state (including the district).

-Tire deflation device is defined in part by Section 46.01 of the Texas Penal Code as a device, including a caltrop or spike strip, that, when driven over, impedes or stops the movement of a wheeled vehicle by puncturing one or more of the vehicle's tires.
+Tire deflation device is defined in part by Penal Code 46.01 as a device, including a caltrop or spike strip, that, when driven over, impedes or stops the movement of a wheeled vehicle by puncturing one or more of the vehicle's tires.

-Title 5 felonies are those crimes listed in Title 5 of the Texas Penal Code that typically involve injury to a person and may include:
+Title 5 felonies are those crimes listed in Title 5 of the Penal Code that typically involve injury to a person and may include:

-- Murder, manslaughter, or homicide under Sections 19.02, -.05, Texas Penal Code; - Kidnapping under Section 20.03, Texas Penal Code;
+Murder, manslaughter, or homicide under Sections 19.02, - .05;

-- Trafficking of persons under Section 20A.02, Texas Penal Code; - Smuggling or continuous smuggling of persons under Sections 20.05 .06, Texas Penal Code; - Assault under Section 22.01, Texas Penal Code; - Aggravated assault under Section 22.02, Texas Penal Code; - Sexual assault under Section 22.011, Texas Penal Code; - Aggravated sexual assault under Section 22.021, Texas Penal Code; - Unlawful restraint under Section 20.02, Texas Penal Code; - Continuous sexual abuse of a young child or children under Section 21.02, Texas Penal Code; - Bestiality under Section 21.09, Texas Penal Code; - Improper relationship between educator and student under Section 21.12, Texas Penal Code; - Voyeurism under Section 21.17, Texas Penal Code; - Indecency with a child under Section 21.11, Texas Penal Code; - Invasive visual recording under Section 21.15, Texas Penal Code; - Disclosure or promotion of intimate visual material under Section 21.16, Texas Penal Code; - Sexual coercion under Section 21.18, Texas Penal Code; - Injury to a child, an elderly person, or a disabled person of any age under Section 22.04, Texas Penal Code; - Abandoning or endangering a child under Section 22.041, Texas Penal Code; - Deadly conduct under Section 22.05, Texas Penal Code; - Terroristic threat under Section 22.07, Texas Penal Code; - Aiding a person to commit suicide under Section 22.08, Texas Penal Code; and - Tampering with a consumer product under Section 22.09, Texas Penal Code.
+- Kidnapping under Section 20.03; - Trafficking of persons under Section 20A.02; - Smuggling or continuous smuggling of persons under Sections 20.05 .06; - Assault under Section 22.01; - Aggravated assault under Section 22.02; - Sexual assault under Section 22.011; - Aggravated sexual assault under Section 22.021; - Unlawful restraint under Section 20.02; - Continuous sexual abuse of a young child or children under Section 21.02; - Bestiality under Section 21.09; - Improper relationship between educator and student under Section 21.12; - Voyeurism under Section 21.17; - Indecency with a child under Section 21.11; - Invasive visual recording under Section 21.15; - Disclosure or promotion of intimate visual material under Section 21.16; - Sexual coercion under Section 21.18; - Injury to a child, an elderly person, or a disabled person of any age under Section 22.04; - Abandoning or endangering a child under Section 22.041; - Deadly conduct under Section 22.05; - Terroristic threat under Section 22.07; - Aiding a person to commit suicide under Section 22.08; and - Tampering with a consumer product under Section 22.09.
 [See FOC(EXHIBIT).]